-If your asphalt is experiencing cracks or deterioration then it may be time to repair, or in some cases, replace it.
-That is easier said than done especially during the fall or winter when it seems too cold to get any real work done.
-If you are experiencing problems with your pavement during the colder seasons you may have resigned yourself to wait until summer to start working on it.
-While there are a lot of benefits to laying down asphalt in the summer that doesn’t mean you can’t repair it in the winter.
-Professionals work year-round to help with any problems you have pertaining to your asphalt and that includes the winter.
+If your asphalt is experiencing cracks or deterioration, then it may be time to repair, or in some cases, replace it.
+That is easier said than done, especially during the fall or winter when it seems too cold to lay asphalt.
+If you are experiencing problems with your pavement during the colder seasons, you may have resigned yourself to wait until summer to start working on it.
+While there are a lot of benefits to laying down asphalt in the summer, that doesn’t mean you can’t repair it in the winter.
+Professionals work year-round to help with any problems you have with your asphalt, and that includes the winter.
 Here’s how they do it!

-If you’ve done any research into asphalt then you’ve likely heard that there are problems that arise whenever it is laid down in cold weather, this is only half true.
-There are actually two types of asphalt, hot mix, and cold mix.
+There are only two types of asphalt, hot mix, and cold-mix.
 These two asphalt mixes have different methods of installation.
-For example, hot mix asphalt can’t be installed in temperatures below 55 degrees whereas cold mix can.
+For example, hot mix asphalt can’t be installed in temperatures below 55 degrees, whereas cold mix can.

-So why does cold mix asphalt perform better than hot mix in lower temperatures and what are their differences?
-Hot mix asphalt must remain at a warm temperature in order to compact properly whenever it is laid down.
-If the temperature outside is too low then during transportation the mix will cool down too much rendering it unusable.
-Because it generally doesn’t ever get above colder temperatures in late fall and winter, hot mix asphalt is usually only used during the spring and summer.
+Why does cold mix asphalt perform better than hot mix in lower temperatures?
+Hot mix asphalt must remain warm to compact properly when laid down.
+Otherwise, it will cool down too much, rendering it unusable.
+Because it generally doesn’t get above colder temperatures in late fall and winter, hot mix asphalt is usually only used during the spring and summer.

-Cold mix asphalt on the other hand works year-round regardless of the temperature outside.
+On the other hand, cold mix asphalt works year-round regardless of the temperature outside.
 The difference is that cold mix asphalt cannot be paved while hot mix can.
-This means that cold mix is only good for repairs to a pre-existing driveway and can’t be used to lay down a new one.
+This means that cold mix is only suitable for repairs to a pre-existing driveway and can’t be used to lay down a new one.

-While it is possible to lay down asphalt in the fall and winter, summertime is superior when it comes to paving your driveway.
+While it is possible to lay down asphalt in the fall and winter, summertime is superior.
 You should only put down asphalt in the winter as a repair.
-Otherwise, you should be timing your big paving projects during the hotter seasons when it’s consistently above 55 degrees.
-This leaves you plenty of time to finish the project meaning you won’t have to rush and cut corners.
+Otherwise, you should be timing your big paving projects during the hotter seasons.
+This leaves you plenty of time to finish the project, so you don’t have to rush and cut corners.

-If you are planning a new driveway or parking lot, don’t wait until Spring to schedule though.
-“Asphalt Season” is a thing and asphalt contractors often schedule projects months in advance.
-Call for an estimate during the winter months, so you can get on the schedule.
+If you are planning a new driveway or parking lot, don’t wait until Spring to schedule.
+“Asphalt Season” is a thing, and asphalt contractors often schedule projects months in advance.
+Call for an estimate during the winter months so that you can get on the schedule.